meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 the protections in place in the current standard.
 The main protection being that sensitive data like an investors holdings and in-progress transfers can only be queried from the investors validator node.
-The secondary protection being that accessing sensitive data like the details of a transfer instruction via the off-ledger registry API requires knowing the corresponding contract-id, which is a hash over these details and high entropy data.
-Data that can only be guessed, if at all, for parties that are part of the transaction creating the contract-id.
+The secondary protection being that accessing sensitive data via the off-ledger registry API requires knowing corresponding contract-ids, which are unguessable for third-parties.

 This CIP thus does not standardize an authentication scheme for the off-ledger APIs of registries to accelerate the delivery of the first version of the Canton